-Tomas Staškūnas has been working with Novaturas Group for 9 years.
+Tomas Staškūnas joined the Company in 2009.
 He is responsible for reporting, budget formation, relations with financial institutions and organisation of accounting process.
 He holds a diploma in Business and Management in Vytautas Magnus University and a Master's Degree in Finances and Banking.
 He holds 0.75% of the shares in the Company.

-Birutė Čepanskienė has been working with Novaturas Group for 17.
-At first she was responsible for sales and bookings, later for the coordination of sales activities on the Group's level.
-At the end of 2011 she started working as the Product Realisation Director.
+Biruté Čepanskiené joined the Company in 2001.
+From the very beginning, she was responsible for sales and bookings, later for the coordination of sales activities on the Group's level.
+At the end of 2011, she started working as the Product Realisation Director, and in 2019 - the Director of Commerce.
 She received a Bachelor's Degree in Tourism and Hotel Management at Kaunas College and completed a course on English language and literature at Nottingham Trent University.
 She is also a graduate of Vytautas Magnus University (Faculty of Business Management, Master's Degree in Marketing and Sales.